dan-atack/m4-3-react--state/__lecture/lecture-2-state.md

 # 🙅‍♀️ Mutating state

 This snippet won't throw an error, but it also won't work:
+Because useState includes the instructions to render any changes to the value; without the function you can change the value but your changes won't appear until you give it a function:

 ```jsx
 let [value, setValue] = React.useState(null);